All Episodes

 How do we help?

-That's uh wait a minute, let me do that again.
+Let me do that again.

-Arkansas Bapt w ABSC, what does that stand for?
+What does that stand for?

 ABSC, Arkansas Baptist State Convention.

-Okay, state Arkansas Baptist State Convention, ABSC dot org.
+Okay, Arkansas Baptist State Convention, ABSC.org.

 Okay.

-They can also call 501 376 4791.
+They can also call 501-376-4791.

 If the offices are closed, there'll be a voicemail letting people know how they can make contributions and gifts.

-We appreciate your being with us today to give us an insight of what is working and the good news that is not being covered pretty much by the uh media, and we appreciate you, sir.
+We appreciate your being with us today to give us an insight of what is working and the good news that is not being covered pretty much by the media, and we appreciate you, sir.

 Glad to do it.

-Darwin Bacon there again, the Arkansas Southern Baptist Convention.
+Darwin Bacon there, again, the Arkansas Southern Baptist Convention.

 And ladies and gentlemen, you could pick up the phone and make a difference.

-I I d I I'm just offering this as an example.
+I'm just offering this as an example.

 It's not the only one.

-Uh in fact, I looked over some websites.
+In fact, I looked over some websites.

-There are dozens and dozens and dozens of private organizations at the local community level at the state level, all across this country that are doing exactly the same thing that are pouring efforts in that you do not see on the cable news networks.
+There are dozens and dozens and dozens of private organizations at the local community level, at the state level, all across this country that are doing exactly the same thing, that are pouring efforts in that you do not see on the cable news networks.

 It is not being covered because it is not government.

-We now have a situation where the media thinks the solution can only come from government, and when the solution is not coming fast enough, then it becomes a bush bashing and uh racial tension problem.
+And when the solution is not coming fast enough, then it becomes a bushbashing and racial tension problem.

-And all of a sudden the media's got their story and they're off and running when it isn't Even what's going on.
+And all of a sudden, the media's got their story and they're off and running when it isn't even what's going on.

 What's going on is that government is moving too slowly.